infiniteCrank/SectorJBackEnd/README.md

-# infiniteAPI
+# SectorJBackEnd
-this is the API for my blog
+this is the API for my indie comic book review site